THE BIOHEARTH® DESIGN

 Biomass feedstocks have to be prepared, stored, and transported to the energy conversion process before they can be used to generate power or produce steam. … [Read More]

-CHP Power Technologies
+Combined Heat and Power Technologies

 The type of equipment that drives the overall system (i.e., the prime mover) typically identifies the CHP system.
 Prime movers for CHP systems include… [Read More]